Viktor Alekseevitch Frolov

-Viktor Alekseevitch Frolov (28 April 1936 — 05.03.2016) is a Russian pathophysiologist and medical scientist.
-He is currently Dean of the Medical Faculty and Head of the Department of Pathologic Physiology of the People's Friendship University of Russia (PFUR), Moscow.
-He holds the degrees of Doctor of Medicine (M.D.), Doctor of Philosophy in Medicine (Ph.D.), and Doctor of Medical Sciences (D.Sc.).
-He is also the President of the Association of Deans of all Medical Faculties of all medical schools, institutes, universities and academies of Russia.
+Viktor Alekseevich Frolov (28 April 1936 — 05.03.2016) was a Russian doctor, professor, academician, pathophysiologist and medical scientist.
+Till his death, he was the Dean of the Medical Faculty and Head of the Department of Pathology & Pathologic Physiology of the People's Friendship University of Russia (PFUR), Moscow.
+He holds the degrees of Doctor of Medicine (MD), Doctor of Philosophy in Medicine (PhD), and Doctor of Medical Sciences (DMSc).
+He also holds the title of "Honoured Doctor of the Russian Federation".
+He was as well the President of the Association of Deans of all Medical Faculties of all medical schools, institutes, universities and academies of Russia.